George A. McCall School: History

-The official opening of McCall occurred on February 1911; the construction of the building had been awarded on October 26, 1909.
+The official opening of McCall occurred in February 1911; the construction of the building had been awarded on October 26, 1909.
 It relieved Horace Binney School, and the first principal of McCall, Louis Nusbaum, was previously Binney's principal.

 McCall, in the 1920s and 1930s, was known for its "Continuation School", a program for students aged 14 and up, until age 16, where they attend school once per week while finding work.
 At the time compulsory school attendance was until age 14.

 In the 1950s McCall introduced a program of English as a second language for students, the first of its kind offered by a U.S. public school.
 In 1953 the students in its ESL program numbered over 200 and originated from over 20 countries.

 Black Enterprise stated that circa 1964 McCall "was mostly Black, neglected and hardly deserved to be called an institution of learning."
 This reflected the state of the neighborhood which the same magazine described back then as "one of the city's most depressing slums".
 Around that period wealthier residents began sending their children to other schools.
 By 1976 the neighborhood gentrified and became heavily white.

 In the mid-1960s it received an auditorium and gymnasium, and prior to 1976 it received a renovation.
 By then the neighborhood became mostly white and wealthy.
 By 1976 the school became one of the highest-ranked schools in Philadelphia; the student body of McCall reflected the wealthier and white majority demographics.
 According to Black Enterprise, the demographic and academic transformation of McCall was a demonstration of the phrase "The better the neighborhood, the better the schools."

 By September 1998 the school, which had 650 students, established a bilingual English-Chinese program to serve Chinese American students, and that month it began hiring teachers fluent in both languages to teach core subjects.
 At the time 25% of the students were Chinese, and the number of Chinese students had doubled in the previous two-year period.
 Russell Scott Smith of Edutopia wrote that in 2004, compared with other schools in Philadelphia, "McCall already had a fairly good reputation for academic rigor and safety" and that by 2009 it had improved even more.
 In 2012 Kristen A. Graham of The Philadelphia Inquirer stated that McCall was one of "the district's stronger neighborhood schools".